BonoboPLC/bonoboplc_wiki/ukgc/rts.md

 RTS 4 – Time-critical events
 Gaming (including bingo), and betting on virtual events

+**RTS aim 4**
+To reduce the risk that customers are unfairly disadvantaged by technical factors that may affect speed of response, and to ensure customers are made aware of the risk

+### RTS 4A

+**RTS requirement 4A**
+Where speed of interaction has a significant effect on the customer’s chance of winning, operators must assess the level of risk and demonstrate to the Commission that they are taking reasonable steps to reduce the risk to customers.

+**RTS implementation guidance 4A**
+Examples of possible approaches include:
+a. estimating the degree of network latency (delay) a customer is experiencing and displaying regularly updated information to the customer about any disadvantage that they may be operating under (eg high, medium, low)
+b. applying a handicapping system based on estimated performance and/or system latency
+c. treating winning responses that arrive within a period of time as simultaneous and implementing a policy on how simultaneous wins are to be dealt with

+> **Implementation**

+A. Our games do not include any time critical events other than joining tournaments before the start of the tournament.
+Connection latency does not play a role in this

+### RTS 4B

+**RTS requirement 4B**
+For time-critical events, the customer should be informed that they might be at a disadvantage because of technical issues such as slower network speeds, or slower end user device performance.
+**RTS implementation guidance 4B**
+a.
+Information should be included in game descriptions, rules, ‘help’ or ‘how to play’ pages.

+> **Implementation**

+Not applicable

 ## RTS 5

 ## RTS 6
 ## RTS 7
 ## RTS 8